Palmer-Lab-UCSD/rattaca_assignment/README.md

-# rattaca_assignment
+# RATTACA Assignments :rat: :dart:
-The algorithm used for assigning RATTACA rats to various projects based on their predicted trait values
+This algorithm assigns RATTACA rats to various projects based on their predicted trait values